-Spartan assessed its E&E assets for potential impairment prior to transferring costs to PP&E and as at June 30, 2023 concluded there are no indicators of impairment.
+Spartan assessed its E&E assets for potential impairment prior to transferring costs to PP&E and as at September 30, 2023 concluded there are no indicators of impairment.

-At March 31, 2023, as a result of the Spin-Out (note 1), the E&E assets must be transferred to assets held for distribution at the lower of carrying value or FVLCD.
+At March 31, 2023, as a result of the Spin-Out (note 1), the E&E assets were transferred to assets held for distribution at the lower of carrying value or FVLCD.
 At March, 31, 2023, an impairment loss on the Logan Assets of \$21.0 million was recorded.
-The E&E assets associated with the Spin-Out have not been a recent development focus of Spartan, with the estimated fair value based on an independent third party land valuation for the Flatrock property combined with recent land purchases.
-At June 30, 2023, there were no indicators of impairment relating to the E&E assets and the remaining carrying value of \$6.9 million for the E&E assets associated with the Spin-Out has been reclassified to assets held for distribution.
+The E&E assets associated with the Spin-Out were not a recent development focus of Spartan, with the estimated fair value based on an independent third party land valuation for the Flatrock property combined with recent land purchases.
+At July 6, 2023, the remaining carrying value of \$6.9 million for the E&E assets associated with the Spin-Out were conveyed and disposed.

-9. PROPERTY, PLANT AND EQUIPMENT
+8. PROPERTY, PLANT AND EQUIPMENT